jonas-fuchs/covsonar_con_mut/README.md

 # Calculate SARS-CoV-2 lineage-defining consensus mutations on the basis of a covsonar db

-This light script relies on:
+This light python script relies on:
-* python3
 * pandas
-* argparse

 Installation and running: